 5. Be known in your niche

-Aside from marketing to your direct audience, there is a lot to gain in networking with other creators and brands in your niche.
+Aside from marketing to your direct audience, there’s a lot to gain from networking with other creators and brands in your niche.

 Look up sites that welcome guest posts.
 There’s also no harm in asking websites if they’d be open for a guest author to write an article for their site.
-Make sure that your pitch isn’t all self-promotion.
+Just be sure you have something of value to share with your prospective audiences.

 For example, if you’re selling hats, maybe you can pitch a step-by-step guide on hat-making.
 Make it pretty and full of photos.
-You can include a link to your store.
-Share that you have handmade products in case the readers would rather buy than make.
+You can include a link to your store, and share that you have handmade products in case the readers are all thumbs.

 Never buy a link or engage in spammy and black hat techniques.
-You’re not only wasting money.
-You could also be penalized for it and lose all the fruits of your hard work.
+It will likely be a waste of money, and you could be penalized for it.

 Selling on Etsy is a marathon, not a sprint.
-Be diligent in marketing and improving your store.
-Dedicated Etsy sellers who are open to learning and applying lessons to their store are those who get good traffic.
+Be diligent in marketing and improving your store over time.
+Dedicated Etsy sellers who are open to learning and applying those lessons usually end up getting more traffic to their store.

 Stay up to date